 Education for prospective adoptive parents is required as part of the home study process.
 These trainings help prospective parents better understand the needs of children waiting for families and help families decide what type of child or children they could parent most effectively.
-Training is required before the home study can be completed.
-The state of Virginia requires all adoptive families to meet state-specific educational competencies.
-ABC partners with an organization that offers educational courses, avaiable online, which are specifically designed to meet both state and Hague requirements.
+Training is required prior to the completion of the home study.
+CAS partners with an organization that offers quality educational courses, available online, specifically designed to meet both state and Hague requirements.

 Frequently Asked Questions During Your Home Study

-During home study meetings with your worker, you can expect to answer questions about your background, your education, your job history, your marriage, your leisure activities, your faith, and your experiences with children.
+Be expected to answer questions about your background, your education, your job history, your marriage, your leisure activities, your faith and beliefs, and your experiences with children.
 For instance, the worker may ask: